You can start by doing a course like:

 You could work in a contact centre.

-With experience and training, you could progress to team leader and management level.
+With experience and training, you could progress to team leader or manager.

 Depending on your interests and experience, you could also move into human resources, resource planning, marketing and training.